davidheryanto/temp/TestClassPath/README.md

 ```

 ### Class in package
-In this example, HelloCat.java is in com.cat package, and is inside `com\cat` directory.
+In this example, HelloCat.java is in `com.cat package`, and is inside `com\cat` directory.
 To run in, you must specificy the package name before the HelloCat class name:

 ```
 > javac com\cat\HelloCat.java